PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 next family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

+The next mechanical split is complete.
+The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
+Its NHWC singleton-spatial, batch/channel, Concat-axis, single-consumer, public-output, inserted side-Reshape, dtype, and quantization behavior is unchanged.
+The old and new function ASTs are identical, both production call sites remain in place through a thin compatibility wrapper, and the singleton-Reshape ownership contract includes the implementation.

+Sequential verification completed with:

+- `2 passed` for the existing positive rewrite and architecture ownership;
+- `1101 passed, 5 deselected, 2 warnings in 144.16s` for the full direct suite.

+No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.
+The next checkpoint should make this rewrite differential-index and `LayoutState` aware, add a stable transactional runner with model-only and indexed topology guards, replace both raw production calls, and verify a root model sequentially.
+Do not create a pull request; commit and push only at a coherent checkpoint.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work